wesamqamar/ecommerce_test_project/README.md

     -   Create a form for submitting a review on the product details page.
     -   Display existing reviews for the product on the product details page.
     -   Ensure proper validation for review submissions.
+    -   Use `@csrf` in the review form to protect against CSRF attacks.

 ### 2. Refactor Blade Views